strict-lang/strict.dev/docs/Overview.md

   log.Write("Hello World")
 ```

-The first line implements the *App* trait (think interface), which provides us with the *Run* entry point method.
-The next line injects the *Log* class, the member is called *log*, the parser automatically interprets this as the type *Log*, which isn't written (same as number).
+The first line implements the *App* interface, which provides us with the *Run* entry point method.
+The next line injects the *Log* class, the member is called *log*, the parser automatically interprets this as the type *Log*, which isn't written.
 Normally every method starts with a test, but if a method doesn't mutate anything and doesn't return, there is nothing we can or need to test.

 # Why?